aka: Named Weapon

 - In the same universe, there is the sword named Need.
 She's a sword an ancient mage/fighter bound her soul to.

 - Pops up a couple of times in the Tortall Universe.
-Alanna picks up the strange magic sword that she calls Lightning.
-Later she sacrifices it, and as far as this troper can tell doesn't name her other swords.
+Alanna picks up the strange magic sword that she calls Lightning in Song of the Lioness.
+Later she sacrifices it, and it's not mentioned if she named any of her other sword.
 There wasn't another named weapon until the end of the third book in the Protector of the Small quartet; Alanna gave Kel a sword, Kel dubbed it "Griffin," Kel never mentioned it again, since she preferred her glaive.

-- Subversion in the Star Trek novel Time For Yesterday: Kirk asks one of the locals whether his sword has a name.
-The local says "What, like 'Excalibur' or 'Fred'?
-I suppose 'Killer' would be appropriate, since that's what it's for, but I never bothered naming it."
+- Subversion in the Star Trek novel Time For Yesterday: Kirk asks Spock's son Zar whether his sword has a name.
+The reply is telling.

 - The Dresden Files has the three swords of the Knights of the Cross: Amorracchius, Fidelacchius, and Esperracchius.
 (That's Love, Faith, and Hope.)
 Amorracchius is suspected to have once been Excalibur...